 The Board believes that these Guidelines should be made available to the Company’s shareholders and investors.
 Management is authorized to make these Guidelines and the Committee charters available on the Company website and in other published material.

-The Audit Committee is appointed by the Board of Directors to assist the Board in monitoring:
+The Audit and Risk Committee ("Committee") is appointed by the Board of Directors to assist the Board in monitoring and oversight of:

-(1) the internal control over financial reporting of Commerce Bancshares, Inc. (the “Company”) and the audits of its financial statements;
+- The internal control over financial reporting of Commerce Bancshares, Inc. (the "Company") and the audits of its financial statements

-(3) the performance of the Company’s internal audit function and independent auditors;
+- The performance of the Company's internal audit function and independent auditors

-(4) the performance of the Company’s internal loan review function;
+- The performance of the Company's internal loan review function

-(5) compliance by the Company with legal and regulatory requirements;
+- Compliance by the Company with legal and regulatory requirements

-The Audit Committee shall meet as often as it determines, but not less frequently than quarterly.
-The Audit Committee shall meet periodically with management, the internal auditors and the independent auditor in separate executive sessions.
-The Audit Committee may request any officer or employee of the Company or the Company’s outside counsel or independent auditor to attend a meeting of the Committee or to meet with any members of, or consultants to, the Committee.
+The Committee shall meet periodically with management, the internal auditor, the Chief Risk Officer, the credit review director, the non-credit risk management director, and the independent auditor in separate executive sessions.
+The Committee may request any officer or employee of the Company or the Company's outside counsel or independent auditor to attend a meeting of the Committee or to meet with any members of, or consultants to, the Committee.

 Committee Authority and Responsibilities

-The Audit Committee shall pre-approve all auditing services and permitted non-audit services, as outlined in its established policy, (including the fees and terms thereof) to be performed for the Company by its independent auditor, subject to the de minimus exceptions for non-audit services described in Section 10A(i)(1)(B) of the Exchange Act, which are approved by the Audit Committee prior to the completion of the audit.
+The Committee shall pre-approve all auditing services and permitted non-audit services, (including the fees and terms thereof) as outlined in its established policy, to be performed for the Company by its independent auditor, subject to the de minimus exceptions for non-audit services described in Section 10A(i)(1)(B) of the Exchange Act, which are approved by the Committee prior to the completion of the audit.

 Financial Statement and Disclosure Matters